scanny/python-pptx/docs/dev/analysis/shp-hyperlink.rst

 ===============

 In addition to hyperlinks in text, PowerPoint supports hyperlinks on shapes.
-However, this feature is just a subset of the more general *click action* functionality on shapes.
+This feature is a subset of the more general *click action* functionality on shapes.

-A run or shape can actually have two distinct mouse event behaviors, one for (left) clicking and another for rolling over with the mouse.
+A run or shape can have two distinct mouse event behaviors, one for (left) clicking and another for rolling over with the mouse (hover).
 These are independent; a run or shape can have one, the other, both, or neither.
-These are the two hyperlink types reported by the Hyperlink.type attribute and using enumeration values from MsoHyperlinkType.

 A "true" hyperlink in PowerPoint is indicated by having no `action` attribute on the `a:hlinkClick` element.
 The general hyperlink mechanism of storing